OmniLayer/spec/README.md

 Description: Transaction type 21 is used to both publish and accept an offer to sell coins in one Master Protocol Currency for coins in another Master Protocol Currency.

 If the amount offered for sale exceeds the sending address's available balance (the amount not reserved, committed or in escrow), this indicates the user is offering to sell all coins that are available at the time this sell order is published.
 The amount offered for sale, up to the amount available, will be reserved from the available balance for this address much like any other exchange platform.
 (For instance: If an address owns 100 MSC and it creates a "Sell Order" for at least 100 MSC, then the address's available balance is now 0 MSC, reserving 100 MSC.)
 After the sell order is published, any coins received by the address are added to its then current available balance, and are not included in the amount for sale by this sell order.
-The seller could update the sell order to include these newly acquired coins, see [FIX this: Change a Coin Sell Offer](#change-a-coin-sell-offer) below.
+The seller could update the sell order to include these newly acquired coins, see [Change a Transaction Type 21 Coin Sell Order](#change-a-transaction-type-21-coin-sell-order) below.
 Note that the amount reserved as a result of the update is based on the available balance at the time of the update plus the existing sell order amount not yet accepted at the time of the update.

+The unit price is computed from two of the fields in the transaction message: the "Amount for sale" divided by the "Amount desired".
+The client must store the unit price for each sell order because it is used to match orders.
+See below.
+Once the unit price is computed, the "Amount desired" value can be discarded.

 An address cannot create a new sell order while that address has an active sell order with the same currencies in the same roles (for sale, desired).
 An active sell order is one that has not been canceled or fully accepted.

-To accept a sell order, another address simply publishes the same message type with an inverse offer (e.g. selling Goldcoins for Mastercoins in the example below) at a unit price which is greater than or equal to the seller's unit price.
+To accept a sell order, another address simply publishes the same message type with an inverse offer (e.g. selling Goldcoins for Mastercoins in the example below) at a unit price which is greater than or equal to the seller order's unit price.
 The protocol then finds orders that match and the coins from matching orders are considered transferred at the price specified by the earlier of the two orders.
+Note: Indivisible coins are transferred in whole units only, see [Smart Property](#smart-property) below.
 The purchaser’s address must be different than the seller’s address.

-An existing order matches the new order when all of the following conditions are met.
-Note: a sell order's unit price is the Amount for sale divided by the Amount desired.
-Indivisible coins are exchanged in whole units only.
-See [Smart Property](#smart-property) below.
+An existing order matches the new order when all of the following conditions are met:

-1. the existing order's Currency id for sale is the new order's Currency id desired
+1. the existing order's Currency id for sale is the same as the new order's Currency id desired
-1. the existing order's Currency id desired is the new order's Currency id for sale
+1. the existing order's Currency id desired is the same as the new order's Currency id for sale
 1. the existing order's unit price is less than or equal to the new order's unit price
 1. the existing order's address is not the new order's address
 1. the existing order is still open (not completely fulfilled or canceled)